ECONOMIC

-The Town of Cochrane has an Economic Development department that can provide advice and assistance in the areas of tourism, economic development, business development, and grants acquisition.
-The department can assist you and your business or community organization through workshops, referrals to business and community development information from local and provincial level, and well as one-on-one discussions and educational materials.
+The Town of Cochrane has an Economic Development Department that can provide advice and assistance in the areas of tourism, economic development, business development, and grants acquisition.
+The department can assist you and your business or community organization through workshops, referrals to business and community development information from the local and provincial level, and well as one-on-one discussions and educational materials.
+Use the scrolling menu to learn more about Cochrane’s Economic Plan.

 The department of Economic Development is responsible for the attraction and retention of investors and labour force to the community.
 The department is the first point of contact for inbound investors to our community.
 The department will work in collaboration with inbound investors from the moment they inquire about an investment model that could be implemented in the Town of Cochrane.